hackeryarn/blog/content/post/making-redux-easy.md

 have an app running React and Redux, you can incrementally integrate Redux-Easy.

-To see how well it delivered on this promises, I decided to try it out on the classic Todo MVC application.
-The Redux library even comes with an idiomatic example which I used as a starting point to integrate Redux-Easy.
+To see how well it delivered on these promises, I decided to try it out on the classic Todo MVC application.
+The Redux library even comes with an idiomatic example, which I used as a starting point to integrate Redux-Easy.

 ## Reducing Boilerplate Code